rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		//
 	});

-Now that we have the names of the files stored on the printer, we can print to them and pass in variables that the file is expecting (specified in the ZPL or CPCL file).
-We do this either using the [printStoredFormatWithArray method](../api/printingzebra#mprintStoredFormatWithArray) or the [printStoredFormatWithHash method](../api/printingzebra#mprintStoredFormatWithHash).
-Both of these include three parameters:
+Once the file names are known, your app can print to them, passing variables as specified within the ZPL or CPCL files themselves.
+This is done using either the [printStoredFormatWithArray](../api/printingzebra#mprintStoredFormatWithArray) method or the [printStoredFormatWithHash](../api/printingzebra#mprintStoredFormatWithHash) method.
+Both include three parameters:

+###Parameter 1- formatPathOnPrinter
-*formatPathOnPrinter - this will be 'E:filename' where 'filename' is the name of the file that we sent in the previous step, or one that existed on the device (assuming the file is on the printers 'E' partition)
+This will be 'E:filename' where 'filename' is the name of the file that we sent in the previous step, or one that existed on the device (assuming the file is on the printer's 'E' partition)

+###Parameter 2- vars
-*vars - This represents the data we want to pass to the label.
+This represents the data we want to pass to the label.

 `printStoredFormatWithArray` - An array of strings representing the data to fill into the format.
 For ZPL formats, index 0 of the array corresponds to field number 2 (^FN2).
 For CPCL, the variables are passed in the order that they are found in the format

-`printStoredFormatWithHash` (Only ZPL Support) - An hash which contains the key/value pairs for the stored format.
-For ZPL formats, the key number should correspond directly to the number of the field in the format.
-Number keys should be passed as string ex: '1':'field1', '2':'field2' etc.

-*callback - Will return a PRINTER_STATUS...
-CONSTANT String

-Example using `printStoredFormatWithArray`
+Sample JavaScript code:
 	:::javascript
 	myPrinter.printStoredFormatWithArray('E:LABEL.ZPL',['John Doe','123 East Main St','Smalltown, NY 11766'],function (e){
 			// Will return a PRINTER_STATUS...
 CONSTANT String });

-Example using `printStoredFormatWithHash`
+`printStoredFormatWithHash` (Only ZPL Support) - An hash which contains the key/value pairs for the stored format.
+For ZPL formats, the key number should correspond directly to the number of the field in the format.
+Number keys should be passed as string ex: '1':'field1', '2':'field2' etc.

+Sample JavaScript code:
 	:::javascript
 	myPrinter.printStoredFormatWithHash('E:LABEL.ZPL',{ '1':'John Doe','2': '123 East Main St','3': Smalltown, NY 11766'},function (e){